3 important differentiators among the cameras I am currently testing:

 This is the only networking course designed specifically for video surveillance...

 Historically, UL listings for central stations have been important, with UL 827 having widespread support.

 H.265 / HEVC Codec Tutorial

-H.265 support has improved significantly in 2018, with H.265 camera/VMS compatibility increased compared to only a year ago, and more manufacturers...
+H.265 support improved significantly in 2018, with H.265 camera/VMS compatibility increased compared to only a year ago, and most manufacturers...

 Most Recent Industry Reports

 Hikvision Chairman Praises United Front

 Hikvision’s controlling shareholder held a meeting last month praising the United Front, a Communist Party organization known for its secretive...

 Sales Turnover At Anyvision

 Anyvision raised a $43 million Series A and according to their newest investor: